AP Psychology

 • Constructing evidence-based arguments

-This course reflects the standards recommended by the American Psychological Association’s Introductory Psychology Initiative and is aligned with college-level expectations.
+This course aligns with the standards recommended by the American Psychological Association’s Introductory Psychology Initiative and meets college-level expectations.

 Course Structure

 The course is structured around a combination of independent and interactive learning.
 Students will complete reading assignments and activities posted on both Canvas and My AP Classroom to prepare for weekly one-hour live classes.
-These live sessions are designed to clarify more challenging content, provide targeted instruction, and guide students in tracking their own academic growth and progress.
+These live sessions are designed to clarify more challenging content, provide targeted instruction, and help students track their academic growth and progress.

 Active participation is encouraged during live classes, and discussions often stem from formative assessments in My AP Classroom or questions submitted via email throughout the week.
 To stay on track, students will need to read assigned textbook sections, watch short College Board videos, complete exit slips in My AP Classroom, and work through Unit Progress Checks—all of which build toward success on each Unit Exam.

-This structure is meant to support students in developing both a strong understanding of the material and the skills they need to perform confidently on the AP Psychology exam.
+This structure is designed to help students develop both a strong understanding of the material and the skills needed to perform confidently on the AP Psychology exam.

 Who should enroll?

 This course is challenging, but with a willingness to learn and the motivation to grow, students will come away with both valuable knowledge and the confidence that comes from pushing through difficult material.
 For students ready to be stretched and supported, AP Psychology is a smart choice.
 Qualified students will spend about 6-8 hours per week on this class.
-This accounts for reading the assigned texts, answering multiple-choice questions, writing essays, discussing class work and participating in the weekly online chats and live lectures.
+This includes reading the assigned texts, answering multiple-choice questions, writing essays, discussing classwork, and participating in the weekly online chats and live lectures.

 Technology Requirements: